Sid Wallace: Career

 He scored the winning goal in the 1979 FAI Cup semi final against Shamrock Rovers at Dalymount Park.
-Despite losing the FAI Cup Final to Dundalk this guaranteed entry to the 1979–80 European Cup Winners' Cup as the Lilywhites had won the Double (association football).
-Unfortunately for Wallace he missed both ties against IFK Göteborg through injury.
+Despite losing the FAI Cup final to Dundalk, this guaranteed entry to the 1979–80 European Cup Winners' Cup as the Lilywhites had won the Double.
+Unfortunately for Wallace, he missed both ties against IFK Göteborg through injury.

 In the summer of 1976, Wallace played for the Utah Golden Spikers of the American Soccer League.
-In the summer of 1977, he played in Canada in the National Soccer League with Windsor Stars.
-In his debut season with Windsor he recorded 25 goals in 24 matches.
+In the summer of 1977, he played in Canada in the National Soccer League with the Windsor Stars.
+In his debut season with Windsor, he recorded 25 goals in 24 matches.
 In the summer of 1978, he played for the Southern California Lazers.
 In the summer of 1979, he played for the Cleveland Cobras.